trevorwslee/TFTImageShow/README.md

 If you want to delete all the saved images, double-click on the [7-segment] *number*.

 After you are done with downloading and saving images, disconnect the microcontroller.
-After disconnection, the "photo frame" slide show begins in the microcontroller side.
+After disconnection, the "photo frame" slide show begins on the microcontroller side.

 Anytime you want to change the saved images, reconnect to DumbDisplay Android app.